Kaitozerob/challenge-one-conversor-moneda/README.md

 ```

 2️⃣ Open it in IntelliJ IDEA (or your preferred Java IDE).
-3️⃣ Compile and run the `Main.java` file to start the application.
+3️⃣ Compile and run the `App.java` file to start the application.

 ## 📝 License